openwdl/wdl/versions/1.1/SPEC.md

 Map[String, String] m
 ```

 A [task](#task-definition) or [workflow](#workflow-definition) may declare input parameters within its `input` section and output parameters within its `output` section.
 If a non-optional input declaration does not have an initialization, it is considered a "required" parameter, and its value must be provided by the user before the workflow or task may be run.
 Declarations may also appear in the body of a task or workflow.
-All non-input parameters must be initialized.
+All non-input declarations must be initialized.

 ```wdl
 task mytask {